NoyKad/galib/README.md

-# galib
+# Genetic Algorithm Library - galib
-A single implementation of Genetic Algorithm in as many languages as possible
+A single optimization task perform by a Genetic Algorithm in as many languages as possible